Awareness of electromagnetic radiation from mobile devices and their possible health impact is growing, and so is the demand for solutions. Those

 9) Let's make one more comparison: pesticides.
 Would you go to a fast food place and eat all kinds of pesticide laden GMO products and then harmonize them with some device into organic non GMO

-10) The "We have studies that show..." argument: Let's make one thing clear: none of those pendants, stickers and energy devices have any long term studies that support
+10) The "We have studies that show..." argument: Let's make one thing clear: none of those pendants, stickers and energy devices have long term studies that support

 11) "But people say the stickers are helping them!"
 There are several possibilities.
 The person really feels better with a sticker.
 This does not equal that they are safe from any harm from